Copyright © John j Cummings. All Rights Reserved.

 Article XIII – “Articles of this confederation shall be inviolably observed by every state, and the union shall be perpetual; nor shall any alteration at any time hereafter be made in any of them; unless such alteration be agreed to in a congress of the united states, and be afterward confirmed by the legislatures of every state.”

-History tells us that such changes are not uncommon in developing nations.
-They are a natural occurrence, but all too often, the very freedoms the instigators of revolution seek are compromised with the ongoing organization of a national government.
-As my research progressed, each clue led to the exciting discovery of another puzzle piece that fit perfectly into a full picture of our nation’s missing history.
+History tells us that such changes are common in developing nations.
+They are a natural occurrence, but all too often, the freedoms sought out by instigators of revolutions will always be compromised with the organization of a national government.
+As my research progressed, each clue led to the exciting discovery of another puzzle piece that fits perfectly into a complete picture of our nation’s missing history.
 My findings, overlooked by many scholars, resolve inconsistencies in textbooks, answer questions asked by historians for over two-hundred years and illuminate omissions that have gradually altered the way we see our country and ourselves.
-After almost two decades of investigation to decipher ancient clues and a lifetime of curiosity about the missing history of our first President, I can say conclusively that John Hanson achieved the highest level of greatness as an American statesman while overlooked as the most significant and important American patriot in the history of the United States.
+After more than two decades of investigation to decipher ancient clues and a lifetime of curiosity about the missing history of our first President, I can say that John Hanson achieved the highest level of greatness as an American statesman.
+Hanson was the most significant American patriot in the history of the United States.

 The story you are about to read is long overdue.
-This publication sheds new light on the American Revolution, and although it was very different than what Americans have been taught, it is a powerful story that enhances—rather than detracts from our national identity.
-It is a story of what John Adams tried to explain to us when he stated how we overlooked, “the real revolution.”
-Throughout history, Americans have been given various reasons and brief explanations as to why the story of the American Revolution is told as it has come to be commonly accepted.
-Facts and dates are what they are, but the most crucial element that has been lost in translation is the passion of the early Americans—the people’s Original Intent.
+This publication sheds new light on the American Revolution.
+Although it was very different than what Americans are taught, it is a powerful story that enhances—rather than detracts from our national identity.
+It is a story of what John Adams tried to explain when he referred to how we overlooked “the real revolution.”
+Throughout history, Americans have had various reasons and brief explanations as to why the story of the American Revolution has come to be commonly accepted.
+Facts and dates are what they are, but the most crucial element of a missing history became lost in the translation.
+It is the passion of the early Americans and their first American President—the people’s Original Intent.

-The second constitution is given full credit for delivering the fruits we have enjoyed as Americans.
-The second constitution is given full credit for building the greatest nation in the world.
-However, the greatest nation in the world continues to experience political division, economic uncertainty, and a general decay of collective hope with more Americans removing themselves from the struggle between right and wrong, good and evil.
-I maintain, the voiding of a significant portion of our history has corrupted our culture, weakened our laws and placed us on an unavoidable path of an unpayable national debt with the end result of repetitive history that threatens our nation and its people each day it goes unchecked.
+The second constitution is given full credit for delivering the fruits we have enjoyed as Americans—the second constitution built the greatest nation in the world.
+However, the greatest nation in the world continues to experience political division, economic uncertainty, and a general decay of collective hope, with more Americans removing themselves from the struggle between right and wrong, good and evil.
+I maintain the voiding of a significant portion of our history with our nation’s intent has corrupted our culture.
+It has weakened our laws and placed us on an unavoidable path of an unpayable national debt that threatens our nation and its people each day it goes unchecked.

-As you read the untold story of our nation, I hope you will place yourself at the center of a revolution and the peoples Original Intent.
-Discover the exciting ancient clues that were hidden in plain sight and the common-sense answers to what scholars have asked for over two hundred years.
-Learn about the principles that were intended to keep the nation on a common-sense course of perpetuity.
-Experience the untold story of world-changing patriots that I pray will strike a familiar and invigorating chord in the heart of any American.
+As you read the untold story of our nation, I hope you will place yourself at the center of a revolution and the people's Original Intent.
+Hidden in plain sight, discover the exciting ancient clues and common-sense answers to what scholars have asked for over two hundred years.
+Recognize John Hanson, the first President of the United States Government, and learn about the principles intended to keep the nation on a common-sense course of public virtue and perpetuity.
+You are about to experience the untold story of world-changing patriots that I pray will strike a familiar and refreshing chord in the heart of every American.

 J J Cummings